hieu10x/RoboND-Rover-Project/writeup.md

 **Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
 Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-Screen resolution: 1680 x 1050
+- Screen resolution: 1680 x 1050
-Windowed: Yes
+- Windowed: Yes
-Graphics quality: Fantastic
+- Graphics quality: Fantastic
-FPS (average): 11
+- FPS (average): 11

 I did not use maps to plan navigation for the robot.
 This is where I would do if I were going to persue this further.
 Furthermore, the robot does not collect the samples for now.